Living well is not a compromise,

 Together we explore a well-designed, low-carbon life that helps to make the planet cooler.
 This century's challenge is to build a robust economy for a sustainable future.
 Long-term success is derived from great technology and inclusive principles that support people and the planet.

-What to Do to Make the Planet Cooler Today!
+What you can do to Make the Planet Cooler !

-- Your next car is an electric car,
+- Your next car should be an electric car,

 - Stop buying and using single-use plastic,